br492133/Survivor/README.md

 In the current professional setting, teams are purpose built, meaning they are not created simply for the sake of being.
 This specific purpose may present itself in a way that inherently defines success differently for the team and the individual members of the team (Brown et al., 2016).
 Teams are also typically brought together in an Ad hoc fashion (Stone et al., 2010) and composed of multidisciplinary or transdisciplinary elements (Flowers et al., 2000).
 The transdisciplinary nature of these teams means that they already come at problems, and even teamwork, from different vantage points (Zeigler, 1990).
 This complicates attempts to maintain a singular focus on team objectives, particularly because interests and goals may not be aligned at the disciplinary level, let alone the individual level (Garrett-Jones et al., 2005). <br>

 Teams are still made of individuals and people live individual lives and enjoy individual recognition and rewards.
 Leaders struggle to find ways to motivate individual to commit to team goals and often resort to introducing individual rewards.
-Introducing individual rewards can create a conflict of interest and a aggravate the ever-present challenge of maintaining balance between individual and collective goals.
+Introducing individual rewards can create a conflict of interest and a aggravate the ever-present challenge of maintaining balance between individual and collective goals (Goodwin et. al, 2018).
 The rift that often misaligns team and individual goals is further exacerbated by the existence of individual rewards that are extraneous, or at least tangential to, the overall team goal.
 These include individual rewards like personal recognition for contributions, a promotion going to the highest performing member of the team, or a follow-on research grant.
 Individuals competing for individual goals beyond the larger team goal can have an impact on overall team success.<br>